githubhuyang/achyb/README.md

 The`cve-analyzer` folder contains the source code of our cve analysis tool; The `static` folders contains the source code of our static analysis tool; The `dynamic/distill` contains the source code of our seed distillation tool; The `dynamic/fuzzing` folder contains the source code of our fuzzing tool.

+## VM

+For the ease of using our system, we provide a [virtualbox image](https://drive.google.com/file/d/1_8cNLm3-jq9BX7zGh1UmUSnj2zMjybet/view?usp=sharing) with complete environmental setup.
+Please load the image via virtualbox 6.1 or later version with the `Nested VT-x/AMD-V` feature enabled.
+The username and password for login are `guest`.
+Source files are saved in the `/home/guest` folder.

 ## Other Links

 #### [Install](INSTALL.md)